IvanGlinkin/5-KG25-30-K2/README.md

 5. Adjust right/atributs

    *U/Linux: `chmod -R 777 checking_domains/`

-   Apache inside the docker working under www-data rights hence does not have priveledges to write data (reports) into the host folder!
+   #####Apache inside the docker working under www-data rights hence does not have privileges to write data (reports) into the host folder!

-6. Launch the container
+7. Launch the container

    `docker run -it --rm -p 80:80 -v .:/app 5-kg25-30-k2`

-7. Open the browser and enter
+8. Open the browser and enter

    `http://localhost:80`